 many perceive the evidence of a fancy pedigree from Martial, Ovid, Juv, Catullus, and Virgil in composing me.

 Most recently my pages swell, tailing on Sir Richard Burton, as here by Curtis I’m augmented, and shortened, I’m certain.

 Yet, to the point, it matters not what ere the learned source is, so long as you do practice well the lesson of my courses.

-* This book is an English translation of Latin; it is erotic, not suitable to delicate readers.
+* This book is an English translation of Latin; it is erotic, unsuitable to delicate readers.

 Sama, “Samalon”, son of Apollon, son of Atalon for whom Atlantis is named.
-Seven hundred years after the volcano that destroyed the kingdom of Atalon (Atlantis) the island was refounded by Theras, son of Austesion, descendant of the hero Cadmus; it is from Theras that the island receives its name, Thera.
+Seven hundred years after the volcano that destroyed the kingdom of Atalon (Atlantis) the island was refounded by Theras, son of Austesion, descendant of the hero Cadmus; it is from Theras that the island receives its name, “Thera”.
 Our story occurs before the age of heroes during the age of demigods, Apollon being the human manifestation of the divine Apollo.
-Archeological evidence suggests trade between the Doric-Ionian cultures (the Seafarers, as named by the Egyptians) of the Aegean Sea and the Americas; D.N.A. gives evidence that several American Indian societies have a Mediterranean ancestry.
+Archeological evidence suggests trade between the Aegean Sea’s Doric-Ionian cultures and the North Americas; D.N.A. gives evidence that several American Indian societies have a Mediterranean ancestry.
 It is likely that the towns of Akrotiri and Knossos share a common culture.
-The jealous eruption of Kaptara scatters the Atlantians and civilizes the Western world.
+The jealous eruption of Kaptara scatters the Atlanteans and civilizes the Western world.
 Our story tells the history of Prince Samalon and the remarkable Aiyana, daughter of Kubaba.